Finnhorse: 21st century

 Apart from the exchange project of the late 1980s, activity to export the Finnhorse has been minimal.
 However, a 2008 study stated that increased international interest and demand for the Finnhorse was advisable to ensure the survival of the breed.
-To this end, the objectives of the national breeding program, as of 2008, include increasing international recognition of the Finnhorse and generating demand for the breed for recreation and lower level equestrian education; to make it the standard breed used in Finland for equestrian tourism; and to improve the opportunities for Finnhorse trotters to participate in Swedish and Norwegian heats.
+To this end, the objectives of the national breeding program, as of 2008, include increasing international recognition of the Finnhorse and generating demand for the breed for recreation and lower-level equestrian education; to make it the standard breed used in Finland for equestrian tourism; and to improve the opportunities for Finnhorse trotters to participate in Swedish and Norwegian heats.

-Within Finland, the Finnhorse is considered to have value as the national horse breed with cultural ties and strong support from a variety of Finnhorse organisations.
+Within Finland, the Finnhorse is valued as the national horse breed with cultural ties and strong support from a variety of Finnhorse organisations.
 On the other hand, progress in popularizing the breed internationally is complicated by its low population and lack of international recognition.
 The strengths of the breed in international disciplines are considered to be its good health and working qualities, its versatility, and its novelty value outside of Finland.
-The versatility of the breed's "universal" horse type, a Finnish concept, has plusses and minuses: It creates a challenge in marketing because of its vague status to buyers who currently tend to seek conventional horse types, and as a result it lacks a strong advantage over specialized breeds.
+The versatility of the breed's "universal" horse type, a Finnish concept, has plusses and minuses: It creates a challenge in marketing because buyers tend to seek conventional horse types, and as a result it lacks a strong advantage over specialized breeds.
 Yet, the versatility of the Finnhorse can also be an advantage; more specialised breeds may be limited to a smaller range of activities.

 Influence on other horse breeds

-From the 14th to the 16th century, Finnish horses were exported to Russian and Germany in such quantities that eventually restrictions on the number of exports were set.
+From the 14th to the 16th century, Finnish horses were exported to Russian and Germany in such quantities that eventually restrictions on exports were set.
 The Finnish horses exported to Russia in early 19th century influenced the development of the Vyatka horse.
-In the 19th century and early 20th century, horses of Finnish origin were used in creating many Baltic and Russian agricultural draught breeds, such as the Tori Horse and the Lithuanian Draught.
+In the 19th century and early 20th century, horses of Finnish origin were used in creating many Baltic and Russian agricultural draught breeds, such as the Tori and the Lithuanian Draught.
 In most cases, these breeds were developed by crossbreeding Finnish horses on small local horses, thus increasing size.
 In the 1920s and 1930s, the Finnhorse was also used in the breeding of the Estonian horse.
 The heavy Mezen horse was bred with both the Finnhorse and the Estonian Horse, until its stud book was closed in the 1950s.
-Traces of Finnhorse influence is found in other Soviet and Russian work horse breeds, in the mid-20th century, Finland exported 15,000 horses to Soviet Russia as part of its war indemnity.
+Traces of Finnhorse influence is found in other Soviet and Russian work horse breeds.
+In the mid-20th century, Finland exported 15,000 horses to Soviet Russia as part of its war indemnity.
 In the 1960s and 1970s, pony-sized Finnhorses were also used to improve quality and broaden the gene pool of the Norwegian Nordlandshest, which had become highly inbred by the 1960s.